Happy married couple consulting with male broker.

 Could a Consumer Buy to Let (CBTL) mortgage help your client?.

-A Consumer Buy to Let mortgage (CBTL) is a type of Buy to Let mortgage (BTL), designed for property owners who don’t fit the typical profile of a professional landlord, and are letting out a property due to specific personal circumstances.
-Usually they haven’t intended to buy the property to rent out, but now find themselves in a position where letting it out is a financially sensible or necessary solution.
+A Consumer Buy to Let mortgage (CBTL) is a type of Buy to Let mortgage (BTL) that is regulated and provides ‘accidental landlords’ with greater consumer protection than under a standard Buy to Let (which are generally intended for experienced landlords with the primary purpose of property investment).
+Consumer Buy to Let was created for property owners who don’t fit the typical profile of a professional landlord and are letting out a property due to specific personal circumstances.
+Usually, they haven’t intended to buy the property to rent out but now find themselves in a position where letting it out is a financially sensible or necessary solution.

-What are the typical Consumer Buy to Let lending scenarios?
+What are some typical Consumer Buy to Let lending scenarios?

-Here are some common scenarios where a Consumer Buy to Let mortgage may be an appropriate lending solution for those looking to raise capital:
+Here are some common scenarios where a customer would fall under the definition of a Consumer Buy to Let mortgage borrower:

 They may have inherited a property from a family member but they don’t wish to sell it immediately.
 Instead, they can rent it out to generate income, often to cover ongoing costs like maintenance, taxes, or any outstanding mortgage on the property.
 It also gives them the freedom to sell the property or move in themselves later down the line.